-5095 Strategy and Metrics in Human Resource Management (2 sh)

-This is the capstone course for the study of human resources.
-A final paper that integrates all human resource areas for a particular organization will be required.
+5095 Strategy and Metrics in Human Resource Management (2 sh) This is the capstone course for the study of human resources.
+A final paper that integrates all human resource areas for a particular areas for a particular comprised of the study of the second states are states for a particular states are states and states are states for a particular states are states and states are st organization will be required.
 Quantitative as well as qualitative concepts, approaches, and techniques will be emphasized.
-Prerequisite: SBNM 5030, 5035, 5060, 5090, 5091.
+Prerequisite: SBNM 5030, 5060, 5085, 5090.